 - Blink regularly when reading or staring at a computer screen for long periods of time.
 Wear sunglasses outdoors, particularly those with wraparound frames, to reduce exposure to drying winds and the sun.

-- Nutritional supplements containing essential fatty acids, vitamins, and minerals help to decrease dry eye symptoms, therefore taking one every day may be beneficial.
+- Vitamins for your eyes containing essential fatty acids, vitamins, and minerals help to decrease dry eye symptoms, therefore taking one every day may be beneficial.

 - Drink plenty of water (8 to 10 glasses) each day to avoid becoming dehydrated.